All Episodes

 They're destroying the party.

-It's killing us going to destroy the Republican party.
+This killing is going to destroy the Republican Party.

 That's all the reason the Republican Party was winning all those elections.

-Plus, they were a little embarrassed themselves to be in the same party as the moral majority and these kinds of things.
+Plus, they were a little embarrassed themselves to be in the same party as a moral majority and these kinds of things.

-So while the country club blue blood moderate Republicans have been trying to drive these people out of the party, Democrats are out there now making a big play for them.
+So while the country club blue-blood moderate Republicans have been trying to drive these people out of the party, the Democrats are out there now making a big play for them.

 Well, I think that's a little debatable.